Blog

 In this article

-Branding has been around thousands of years.
-But it wasn’t until the Industrial Revolution—when everyone could produce at scale—that suddenly there was a question that hadn’t really existed before: “Why should people choose us over the competition?”
-That question is still what branding answers today.
+Branding has been around for thousands of years.
+But it wasn’t until the Industrial Revolution—when everyone could suddenly produce at scale—that a question emerged that hadn’t really existed before: “Why should people buy from us and not the competition?”
+That question hasn’t changed since.

 What is branding?

-Let’s clear this up first: Your logo is not your brand.
-Neither is your colour palette.
-Not even your tone of voice is your brand.
-These are all brand assets—the expressions of your brand—and together they form your brand identity.
-Branding is the process of building that identity and shaping everything it stands for.
+Let’s clear this up first: Neither your logo nor your colour palette or tone of voice are your brand.
+These are all brand assets—the expression of your brand—and together they form your brand identity.
+Branding is the process of building that identity, and shaping how your business is perceived.

 The brand itself is less tangible.
-It’s the accumulated perception people have of your business.
-It lives in their heads, and you can’t fully control or design it.
+It’s the sum of all impressions people have of your business.
+It lives in their heads, and you can’t fully control it.

-You can only influence it—through every touchpoint you create, every interaction, every decision about how you show up.
-For small businesses, that’s actually an advantage: there’s a real person behind every interaction.
-A large corporation can’t replicate that.
+But you can influence it—through every touchpoint, every interaction, every decision about how you show up.
+For small businesses, that’s actually an advantage, because there’s a person that cares behind every interaction.
+A large corporation can’t easily replicate that.

-All that’s your branding.
-And done well, it lets you charge more, attract better-fit clients, and spend less time convincing people you’re worth it.
+Everything you do influences your branding.
+And when you do it well, you can charge higher prices, attract the right clients, and spend less time convincing people.

 Read more: